aimms/how-to/Articles/390/390-knapsack-problem.rst

 .. aimms:procedure:: pr_solveKnapsackModelBounded

 This will solve the knapsack problem with a integer bound.
-Minimal range will be set as 0 and maximum will be set by the inputed bound value.
+Minimal range will be set as 0 and maximum will be set by the bound value.

    .. code-block:: aimms
       :linenos: